 The Fund's Register of conflicts of interest may be viewed by any interested party at any point in time.
-It will be made available on request to the Head of Pension Fund Investment.
+It will be made available on request to the Assistant Director, Pension Fund Investments & Administration Fund.
 In addition information relating to conflicts of interest will be published in the Fund's Annual Report and Accounts.

-In order to identify whether the objectives of this Policy are being met the administering authority will review the Register of conflicts of interest on an annual basis and consider whether there has been any potential or actual conflicts of interest that were not declared at the earliest opportunity.
+In order to identify whether the objectives of this Policy are being met the Pensions Committee and Monitoring Officer will review the Register of conflicts of interest on an annual basis and consider whether there has been any potential or actual conflicts of interest that were not declared at the earliest opportunity.